Argentina: National Reorganization Process

 On the day Perón returned to Argentina, the clash between Peronist internal factions—right-wing union leaders and left-wing youth from the Montoneros—resulted in the Ezeiza Massacre.
+Cámpora's months-long tenure in government was beset by political and social unrest.
+Over 600 social conflicts, strikes, and factory occupations took place within a single month.
+Even though far-left terrorist organisations had suspended their armed struggle, their joining the participatory democracy process was interpreted as a direct threat by the Peronist right-wing faction.

-Overwhelmed by political violence, Cámpora resigned and Perón won the following September 1973 election with his third wife Isabel as vice-president.
+Overwhelmed by political violence, Cámpora resigned, and Perón won the following September 1973 election with his third wife Isabel as vice-president.
 He expelled Montoneros from the party and they became once again a clandestine organisation.
 José López Rega organised the Argentine Anticommunist Alliance (AAA) to fight against them and the People's Revolutionary Army (ERP).
 Perón died in July 1974 and was succeeded by his wife, who signed a secret decree empowering the military and the police to "annihilate" the left-wing subversion, stopping ERP's attempt to start a rural insurgence in Tucumán province.
-Isabel Perón was ousted one year later by a junta of the combined armed forces, led by army general Jorge Rafael Videla.
+Her short presidency was marked by the collapse of Argentine political and social systems, leading to a constitutional crisis that paved the way for a decade of instability, left-wing terrorist guerrilla attacks, and state-sponsored terrorism.
+Isabel Perón was ousted in 1976 by a junta of the combined armed forces, led by army general Jorge Rafael Videla.
 They initiated the National Reorganization Process, often shortened to Proceso.